BU-CS320/Summer-2019/assignments/HW2/README.md

 # This assignment is a DRAFT!
 that means some problems may change slightly and the tests are incomplete.
 Do not edit unless you are comfortable with merge conflicts

-* Better tests are needed for the Languages.
 * map tests need to be rewritten without the generic tricks, explicit tests for equality.
+* other existing test need to be put into the correct place
 * instructions need cleaning up